Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables: A script that prints the environmental variables

 5-local_variables: A script that prints all the local and environmental variables and their functions

+6-create_global_variable: A script that creates a new global variable